ToMeRhh/deej/README.md

 ## The modified Deej protocol
-The deej protocol is very simple: each packet must consist of a command name, followed by a series of numbers between 0 and 1023 for each slider, separated by a `|`.
+The deej protocol is very simple: each packet must consist of a command name, followed by a series of values separated by a `|`.
 No newline is necessary at the end of each packet.

 The available commands are:
 > Sliders
+>
 > MuteButtons
+>
 > SwitchOutput

 ### Examples